danylomikula/ansible-pihole-cluster/README.md

     nmcli con mod "Wired connection 1" ipv4.addresses 10.0.20.50/24 ipv4.gateway 10.0.20.1 ipv4.dns "1.1.1.1 1.0.0.1" ipv4.ignore-auto-dns yes ipv4.method manual
     ```

-- Passwordless SSH access between the machine running `ansible` and the `nodes`, if not you can supply arguments to provide credentials `--ask-pass --ask-become-pass` to each command.
+- Passwordless SSH access between the machine running `ansible` and the `nodes`.
+If not, you can supply arguments to provide credentials `--ask-pass --ask-become-pass` to each command.

 - Ansible should be able to use sudo without a password.<br />
   > You may need to configure this on `Rocky Linux`.<br />